Apple Watch

 <Warning>

 **Recording not syncing to iPhone?** Open Cleft on both devices, make sure they're connected (Bluetooth or the same Wi-Fi network), keep them close while sync completes.
+A stalled transfer recovers on its own once your iPhone is in reach, or tap Sync on the watch to re-send it.

 **Can't find Cleft on the watch?** Install it from the **Watch** app on iPhone.
 The iPhone app needs to be installed first; check the **Available Apps** section.